alexouuuuuuuuuuu/portfolio/README.md

   # Portfolio Website for Alexis

   This is a code bundle for Portfolio Website for Alexis.
-The original project is available at https://www.figma.com/design/SNnAXu380jJjanvb3H2Kwh/Portfolio-Website-for-Alexis.

   ## Running the code